 “Each of them, in their own way, has contributed to advancing policing significantly and have given back to their community in a meaningful way,” Bordeleau said.
 “The award bestowed upon them today by the Governor General is very deserving.”

-Occupation: Ottawa Police Service: Duty Inspector Blood Splatter/ Forensics, Afghanistan, OPS Pipe Band, Drum Major
+Occupation: Ottawa Police Service: Superintendent Blood Splatter/ Forensics, Afghanistan, OPS Pipe Band, Drum Major

 “Of course, analyzing blood splatter isn’t nearly as simple as fictional bloodstain pattern analysts like Dexter Morgan might make it appear to be.
 Experts in the field often say that it’s as much an art as it is a science.
 But a well-trained and seasoned bloodstain pattern analyst can often provide key information that leads to arrest and conviction.”
 (How Stuff Works)